alexirpan/alexirpan.github.io/_posts/2024-03-17-crew-battle.markdown

 in [this video](https://www.youtube.com/watch?v=Q_yteloGGJo).
 Briefly,

 * Fighting game character matchups are asymmetric.
-If it's a Melee crew battle and you send out a Jigglypuff player, you're probably getting replied with a Fox player, because Fox is a good counter.
-So you might avoid sending in your Jigglypuff player in until the Fox players are eliminated.
+If it's a Melee crew battle and you send out a Jigglypuff player, you're probably getting replied with a Fox player, because Fox is a good counter to Puff.
+That means you may want to avoid sending your Jigglypuff playeer in until all Fox players are eliminated.
 * *Players* can be asymmetric.
-Usually the strongest player on a team is saved for last, because they have to face the highest pressure, but some people's play styles may match up unusually well against others.
+Sometimes one player's play style matches up unusually well against someone else.
+* It can be hard to decide when to send in your strong players.
+It's common wisdom to save the strongest player player for last, since they'll be under the highest stress.
+But when should you send in your 2nd-best player?
+Or your worst player?

 I don't play fighting games myself that much, I just watch them.
 My impression is that unless counterpicks are in play, the losing team usually sends in someone that's *close* in skill-level